Biblical Research & Education Resources

 "Nor let any one of you, beloved brethren, be so terrified by the fear of future persecution, or the coming of the threatening Antichrist, as not to be found armed for all things by the evangelical exhortations and precepts, and by the heavenly warnings.
 Antichrist is coming, but above him comes Christ also.
 The enemy goeth about and rageth, but immediately the Lord follows to avenge our sufferings and our wounds."

 Ironically, after government recognition in the fourth century those who had been the persecuted became the persecutors.
-The greatest death toll of Christians actually came at the hands of people wearing the mantle of Christ and bearing the imprimatur of the Pope (cf. John 16:2).
-Rev. John Foxe’s Book of Martyrs provides a sobering chronicle of the brutal persecution of Christians from the first century through the 16th century, including those who were executed for merely dissenting Catholic dogma.
+The greatest death toll of Christians actually came at the hands of people representing the Church and bearing the imprimatur of the Pope (cf. John 16:2).
+Rev. John Foxe's Book of Martyrs provides a sobering chronicle of the brutal persecution of Christians from the first century through the 16th century, including those who were executed for merely dissenting Catholic dogma.

 Another summary of the history of martyrs at the hands of the Roman Catholic Church, based primarily on Catholic sources, may be found in David Hunt, A Woman Rides the Beast.
 Malachi Martin, a Jesuit scholar, also provides shocking details of papal murders and campaigns of terror in his book The Decline and Fall of the Roman Church.
 The truth is that the number of victims from religious purges and inquisitions instigated by papal Rome or her emissaries down through history has run into the millions, far exceeding the martyrs of pagan Rome in the early church era or of Islam in later centuries.
 In the 18th century John Wesley summarized the death toll: